absorensen/numbers_go_brrrr/m2_concurrency/README.md

 a bunch of these mechanisms along with your accrued knowledge of data races, as enforced by the borrow checker in Rust.
 Additionally, I will introduce a few more concepts in GPU programming in ```m2::s6```.

-Anyways, why do we need parallelism in CPU's?
+Anyways, why do we need parallelism in CPUs?
 Eventually, the clock frequencies, as in how many times per second a processor can do something, more or less flattened out.
 We get increased performance by either doing things in a smarter way or by increasing the amount of processors, either through a massive amount of parallelism in an accelerator, such as a GPU or through adding more processors.